-Our school has been given the opportunity to take part in a national project, which is being run locally in partnership with Shropshire Council and West Mercia Police.
+Our school is part of a national project, which is being run locally in partnership with Shropshire Council and West Mercia Police.

 Operation Encompass is a process whereby the police and the council will inform a member of staff if a child or young person has experienced any domestic abuse incident.
 This will be done prior to the start of the next school day.
 Information sharing between professional agencies allows school staff to provide emotional and practical support to their pupils experiencing domestic abuse.